-Early Help means providing support as soon as a need emerges, at any point in a child or young person's life.
+Early Help means providing help and support to meet the needs of children as soon as problems emerge.
 In Bolton we refer to Bolton's Framework for action which provides guidance on how Early Help will facilitate high quality, collaborative working that is holistic and supportive.
+Early Help support is available to children of all ages to improve a family's resilience and outcomes or reduces the chance of a problem getting worse.

 For Early Help to be effective, we work closely with families and partner agencies to:

-- Identify children, young people and families who would benefit from support. - Undertake an assessment of need. - Provide services to address those needs. - Review progress to ensure that positive change has happened.
+- Identify children, young people and families who would benefit from support. - Undertake an assessment of need that considers the whole family. - Provide services to address those needs. - Review progress to ensure that positive change has happened.

-Factors which may indicate a student may benefit from Early Help (not exhaustive) Misusing drugs or alcohol Young carers Going missing from home Family circumstances such as parental drug, alcohol, mental health and domestic abuse At risk of modern slavery trafficking or exploitation Anti-social behaviour, criminality, gangs/Organised Crime Group (OCG) Mental health needs Persistent absence from education Is being privately fostered At risk or being radicalised or exploited Suspensions and at risk of permanent exclusion Returned to family from care or stepped down from social care involvement A family member in prison or parental offending Medical conditions or special educational needs Honour based abuse such as FGM or forced marriage
+Factors which may indicate a student may benefit from Early Help (not exhaustive) Misusing drugs or alcohol Young carers Frequently missing Family circumstances such as Is viewing problematic and/or Anti-social behaviour, criminality, parental drug, alcohol, mental inappropriate online content or gangs/Organised Crime Group health and domestic abuse developing inappropriate (OCG), County lines, including knife relationships online. crime Mental ill health Missing education, persistently Returned to family from care or absent or not in receipt of full-time stepped down from social care education involvement At risk or being radicalised or Suspensions and at risk of, or has At risk of modern slavery trafficking exploited been permanently exclusion or exploitation A family member in prison or Medical conditions, disabled or Honour based abuse such as FGM parental offending special educational needs or forced marriage Bereavement Is being privately fostered

 We are committed to Early Help and the identification of unmet needs and vulnerabilities of our students.
 Our staff are aware of the Early Help process and understand their role in identifying emerging problems, sharing information with other agencies and for some staff acting as the lead professional in undertaking Early Help Assessments and coordinating support.
 We support the wellbeing of children, young people, and families by tackling emerging needs at the earliest opportunity and prevent them from getting worse.
+We recognise that the needs of different family members impact on each other and we ensure that specific needs such as disabilities, those whose first language isn't English, fathers or male carers, and parents who identify as LGBTQ are considered.

-Where Early Help is no longer effective, and concerns are escalating a consultation with the Early Help Access point will take place to determine if a referral to Targeted Early Help Services is required.
+Where Early Help is no longer effective, and concerns are escalating a consultation with the Early Help Access point will take place to determine if a referral to Targeted Early Help Services or statutory services is required.

-Bolton's Integrated Front Door has aligned Children's Social Care and Early Help.
-Contact details- 01204 331500 Option 1 Early Help access point, Option 2 Social Care, Option 3 Professional Consultation Line.
-The Early help Assessment and review form can be found here To refer to the Targeted Early Help Team an online referral form can be found here With consent all Early Help Assessments, reviews and closures are sent to boltonisa@bolton.gov.uk
+Bolton's Integrated Front Door aligns Children's Social Care and Early Help.
+Contact details- 01204 331500 Option 1 Early Help access point, Option 2 Children's Social Care, Option 3 Professional Consultation Line.

+The Early help Assessment and review form can be found here

+To refer to the Targeted Early Help Team an online referral form can be found here

+With consent all Early Help Assessments, reviews, closures or changes to the Lead Professional are sent to boltonisa@bolton.gov.uk